ericchiang/pup/README.md

 # pup

 `pup` is a command line tool for processing HTML.
-It read from stdin, prints to stdout, and allows the user to filter parts ot the page using [CCS selectors](http://www.w3schools.com/cssref/css_selectors.asp).
+It reads from stdin, prints to stdout, and allows the user to filter parts ot the page using [CCS selectors](http://www.w3schools.com/cssref/css_selectors.asp).